-ENGLISH FOUNDATIONS PATHWAY GRADE 9 - 11
+ENGLISH FOUNDATIONS GRADE 9 - 10

 All English Foundations courses are two credit courses that run concurrently for the full year.
-During these two semesters students are given the opportunity to develop not only foundational English Language Arts skills such as reading, and writing but also the skills that students will need to be successful in post-secondary school such as critical thinking, analysis, research and communication skills.
+During these two semesters students are given the opportunity to develop not only foundational English Language Arts skills such as reading and writing but also the skills that students will need to be successful in post-secondary school such as critical thinking, analysis, research, and communication skills.

-ENGLISH 10F/READING IS THINKING 10S | ENGR1F/RITR1S - 2 Credits
+ENGLISH 10F/READING IS THINKING 10F | ENGR1F/RITR1S - 2 Credits

-All grade 9 students will take these courses concurrently.
+All grade 9 students will take these courses concurrently for a full year.
 Students develop ways to understand and respond to a wide variety of texts.
-Reading is Thinking is designed to enhance students' basic skills acquired in the foundations course; amphasis is given to reading and representing.
+Reading is Thinking is designed to enhance students' basic skills acquired in the foundations course; emphasis is given to reading and representing.